 Rated by Lonely Planet as the to US destination, Asheville in North Carolina is filled with wonderful surprises.

-For one, it is known for its chill, laidback charm and yet being situated by the Blue Mountains, it is also a destination that brings out your adventurous spirit.
+Located two hours away from Charlotte and Boone, it is known for its chill, laidback charm.
+Also, being situated by the Blue Mountains, it is also a destination that brings out your adventurous spirit.

 From cool coffee shops to award-winning restaurants, scenic drive along the Blue Ridge to gardens in the Southern Appalachians, here are some of the best things to do in Asheville.